-- 1) The Project Site consists of 106.2 acres devoted almost exclusively to fairways, greens, roughs, and water features that compromise the golf course.
+- The Project Site consists of 106.2 acres devoted almost exclusively to fairways, greens, roughs, and water features that compromise the golf course.
 The parcel is split between the Village and Town of Mamaroneck.
 The majority of the site, 94.5 acres, is located in the Village's R-20 zoning district, while a small, 4.4-acre portion is located in the Village's MR zoning district.
-The remaining 7.3-acre portion of the Project Site is located in the Town of Mamaroneck. - 2) The Project Site is currently owned by the Applicant, Hampshire Recreation, LLC, and operated by Hampshire Club, Inc., a not-for-profit membership club with an 18-hole golf course with additional amenities, including a clubhouse, swimming pool, seven tennis courts, off-street parking, and other support uses.
+The remaining 7.3-acre portion of the Project Site is located in the Town of Mamaroneck. - 2) The Project Site is currently owned by the Applicant, Hampshire Recreation, LLC, and operated by Hampshire Club, Inc.,Golf, Club, LLC, a membership club withnot for profit corporation, as an 18-hole golf course with additional amenities, including a clubhouse, swimming pool, seven tennis courts, off-street parking, and other support uses.
 Other extant buildings on the Project Site include a one-story tennis pavilion, a pool facility that houses a pro-shop, a one-story masonry building used primarily for golf cart storage, and two buildings used for grounds maintenance. - 3) The proposed 105-unit PRD would be constructed within the 94.5-acre portion of the Project Site located in the Village's R-20 zoning District (the "PRD Parcel"), occupying approximately 29 acres.
 No development is proposed in the Village's MR zoning district or in the Town of Mamaroneck. - 4) There are several easements on the PRD Parcel reserving the right of the site owner to operate golf course amenities, such as golf tees and cart paths.
-A neighboring property owner, Fairway Greens Condominiums, possesses a drainage easement over the pond bordering the two sites, permitting it to discharge stormwater from its property into the pond.
+A neighboring property owner, Fairway Greens Condominiums Development, possesses a drainage easement over the pond bordering the two sites, permitting it to discharge stormwater from its property into the pond.
 There are several covenants covering portions of the Project Site prohibiting manufacturing businesses and hotels/public boarding houses.
-There is an indenture on a portion of the Project Site on the north side of Eagle Knolls Road permitting the construction of housing for private residences. - 5) The Project Site is immediately surrounded by residential neighborhoods, including the Fairway Green Condominiums and the Orienta neighborhood.
+There is an indenture on a portion of the Project Site on the north side of Eagle Knolls Road permitting the construction of housing for private residences. - 5) The Project Site is immediately surrounded by residential neighborhoods, including the Fairway Green CondominiumsTownhouses and the Orienta neighborhood.
 By acreage, residential uses comprise over half (53%) of the land uses surrounding the Project Site.
-In the vicinity of the Project Site are primarily open space, public, and institutional uses, including Flint Park, Hommocks Conservation Area, Central Elementary School, Hommocks Middle School, Mamaroneck High School, Orienta Beach Club, Beach Point Club and the Hommocks Pool and Ice Rink facilities.
+In the vicinity Southeast of the Project Site are primarily open space, public, and institutional uses, including Flint Park, Hommocks Conservation Area, Central Elementary School, Hommocks Middle School, Mamaroneck High School, Orienta Beach Club, Beach Point Club and the Hommocks Pool and Ice Rink facilities.
+Other facilities in the vicinity of the Project Site include Mamaroneck Beach & Yacht Club, Orienta Beach Club, and Beach Point Club.